arkq/etrace/README.md

 project.

-`etrace` implements a much simpler (but of course much less portable) solution by using the `nm` and `c++filt` utilities to dump a list of all defined symbols and associated addresses.
+`etrace` implements a much simpler (but of course much less portable) solution by using the `nm` utility to dump a list of all defined symbols and associated addresses.
 The link between them and the pretty printing as a function call tree is all done in the `etrace` script.

 ptrace.c/etrace usage
 ---------------------